gingerchicken/gingerchicken/README.md

 ✨ I have been really interested in programming since I was about 9 years old and have always dreamed of being a software developer.

+🥺 My apologise for the empty repository list, a lot of my work I do not feel comfortable with making public _as of yet_.

 <!--
 **gingerchicken/gingerchicken** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.